I just want to say how much I appreciate Micro.blog’s automatic archival of links I reference in my posts. That’s such a killer feature <3

 Ultimately, the phone doesn’t care about the directory structure.
 You can organize the directory structure however you want as the phone pulls update files down according to the XML file.

-is what the phone gets pointed at to check for updates.
-In our case, the URL would be ftp://2008.obama.cc/the_liquid_chocolate_experience.xml
+The file the_liquid_chocolate_experience.xml is what the phone gets pointed at to check for updates.
+In our case, the URL would be ftp://2008.obama.cc/the_liquid_chocolate_experience.xml.

 Predictably, the name of the name of the XML file doesn’t matter.
 I just like messing up my digital footprint :)